The term ‘superfood’ has grown in popularity over the last few years, but what exactly makes a food a superfood?

 Cinnamon is great for adding flavor to otherwise “boring” foods like oatmeal.

-I like to add it to oatmeal, yogurt, smoothies, and even chilli.
+I like to add it to oatmeal, yogurt, smoothies, and even chili.
 It provides the perfect amount of flavor and just enough of a healthy kick.

 If you made it this far, you’re probably overwhelmed with the amount of superfoods to choose from.
 My hope is that this list doesn’t scare you off and instead provides a ton of options to suit your needs.